-Martial Arts are a deeply respected art form.
+Martial Arts of India are a deeply respected art form.
 Unlike the general perception that martial arts are all about combat and fights, there is a much deeper understanding that goes into it.
 Mastered with dedication, courage and ‘inner peace’, as famously said by Po in Kung Fu Panda, martial arts define a person’s discipline and balance more than their strength.
 Martial art forms India are no different.
 And though the Chinese and Japanese martial arts are well-known throughout the world, Indian martial arts are slowly becoming popular, though they still have a long way to go.

-Here is taking a look at some of the traditional martial art forms of India.
+Here is taking a look at some of the traditional martial art of India.
 Each of these is not only a holistic art form on its own, but also, is reflective of practices of its place of origin.
 In other words, these martial arts are rooted in the culture of the land from where they come.
 Each of these forms also has a spiritual connection, where physical exercising and combat is closely related to mental stability.
 Prayers and divinity are an integral part of martial arts training and performances.
 Another interesting aspect of most of these martial art forms is the preparation that goes into it before the start of a fight or performance, such as oil massages in some forms, and respective attire and weapons (if required).
 Finally, there is a subtle integration of the Indian dance forms with the martial arts, each crossing into the territory of the other with ease and magnificence.

 One of the oldest forms of martial arts, Kalaripayattu finds its origins in Kerala.
 It can be performed with bare hands or using swords.
 Believed to have been introduced by Parasurama this art form includes strikes and kicks.
 Footwork is the most important aspect of Kalaripayattu, where Kalari means a training hall or school and ‘payattu’ translates to practice.